Categories

 Um... hadn't noticed the similarities!
 I need to go back and re-experience both scores.
 Especially since I've seen Thin Red Line discussed more than I could've expected since joining the site.
 I shamefully have very little recollection of it, myself.
 It's just been becoming "The Thick Dusty Line" sitting on my shelf for months...

 Wow.
 I really need to listen to it again.
 And of course I forgot to pick it up from the shelf when I left today.
-That's what I get from going on your 2 hours of sleep after super-glueing EL wire to my wooden prop swords all night.''The mandate, as well as the benefit, of responsibility is the ability to tell when one can afford to be irresponsible.'' - Me -
+That's what I get from going on your 2 hours of sleep after super-glueing EL wire to my wooden prop swords all night.

 The orchestra only suite is worth the price alone!